MichaelDeets/HorizonMW-Client/README.md

 NOTE: You must legally own Call of Duty®: Modern Warfare Remastered to run this mod.
 Cracked/Pirated versions of the game are **NOT** supported.

+## WINE / Linux

+This version of HorizonMW's source code, has been specifically designed for WINE, running from Linux.
+Please do not attempt to run anywhere outside of a Linux OS.

+For pre-compiled WINE-compliant binaries (to be run inside of Linux only) please see the [releases](https://github.com/MichaelDeets/HorizonMW-Client/releases) for more information.

+For a guide on what depedencies are required, that is coming soon...

 ## Compile from source

 - Clone the Git repo.
 Do NOT download it as ZIP, that won't work.